JV-root/JV-root/README.md

 I am JV, 20 years old, currently living in São Paulo, Brazil.

-Since I was young, I have always been fascinated by technology and computing, which led me to spend hours and hours in front of the computer.
+Since I was young, I have always been fascinated by technology and computing, which led me to spend hours and hours on the computer.
 This sparked my passion for everything related to computing and my desire to become a technical reference in the field.
 Additionally, I also have an interest in teaching and sharing my knowledge, especially in the field of philosophy, in which I wish to become a teacher.
 <br/><br/>
 ![Designing The Modern Academy.
 The painting above is a depiction of… | by  Corey Topf | Age of Awareness | Medium](https://miro.medium.com/max/1200/1*Zey30peZtQulTcxbAnj1-Q.jpeg)